 What kind of speech is protected by the First Amendment?

 The U.S. Constitution protects most speech, with very limited exceptions.
 In outdoor spaces, the college may place reasonable limits only on the time, place, and, manner of your expressive activity and those limits must not depend on the content or viewpoint of the expressive activity.
 In addition, for outdoor areas, students, student organizations, and their guests are not required to give notice before engaging in expressive activity.
-In other words, students, student organizations, employees, and guests may engage in spontaneous expressive activities as long as they do not engage in any of the conduct listed in Number 3 below.
+In other words, students, student organizations, employees, and guests may engage in spontaneous expressive activities as long as they do not engage in any of the conduct listed below.
 (There may be exceptions to this general rule; for example, your college may have an outdoor facility that requires a reservation to use.)

 Indoors, colleges may place restrictions on expressive activities, as long as any rules apply to everyone equally and are not based on the content or viewpoint of the speech.
 The college may determine that certain indoor facilities are not available for expressive activity.
 Common examples of such areas include (1) administrative offices, (2) libraries, (3) hallways, and (4) classrooms during instructional hours.